-The Board has assessed the independence of its non-executive directors according to the definition contained within the ASX Corporate Governance Guidelines and has concluded that the current non-executive Directors, Mr Anthony McClure, Mr David Morgan and Mr Mark Cossom are directors who meet the recommended independence criteria.
+The Board has assessed the independence of its directors according to the definition contained within the ASX Corporate Governance Guidelines and has concluded that Mr Anthony McClure and Dr Jon Hronsky are directors who meet the recommended independence criteria.
 The Board considers that both its structure and composition are appropriate given the size of the Company and that the interests of the Company and its shareholders are well met.

-As noted above, the Board has a majority of independent directors.
+The Board does not have a majority of independent directors.